foundinblank/study2children/04babybasiceyegaze.md

 Language as only predictor
 --------------------------

-Same thing here.
+**OLD OLD OLD** Same thing here.
 So it's not age or direction, but language, that has the effect.
 And that's good!
 I want to look at forward v. reversed separately next.

 ``` r
 fcr_lmm_langonly <- lmer(fcr ~  language + (1|story) + (1|participant) + (1|direction), data = data_mid)